A Technical Overview of Wasabi Wallet, Future Ideas, Plans and Strategy

 Every fee query happens over Tor with a new Tor identity.

-When clicking send, the wallet will broadcast the transaction to a random peer, then disconnects the peer.
+Send, the wallet will broadcast the transaction to a random peer, and then disconnect that peer.

 If the user does not wish to proceed, they can dequeue their coins.